 - Trekking pole: Watch this video to understand why you need a trekking pole.

-- Cutlery: Carry a lunch box.
+- Cutlery: Carry a lunch box and a spoon.
 You need this just for the Chola Pass day.

 - Two water bottles: 1 litre each